 Where the Mountain Meets the Moon by Grace Lin

 Grace Lin is the Amy Tan for the elementary school set.
 Where the Mountain Meets the Moon is an Asian-American version of the Percy Jackson series starting with The Lightning Thief.
-Where Riordan weaves in Greek Mythology into his plot, Grace Lin uses Chinese Folk Tales into a wonderful, inspiring and heart-warming story that teaches all of us to just… BELIEVE.
+Where Riordan weaves Greek Mythology into his plot, Grace Lin uses Chinese Folk Tales into a wonderful, inspiring, and heart-warming story that teaches all of us to just… BELIEVE.
 This book was listed twice as a favorite book on my kids’ elementary school newspaper. [ages 8-12]

 Alvin Ho series by Lenore Look

 A great series similar to Diary of a Wimpy Kid series but not as difficult and with an Asian boy as the lead character.
 Funny too! [ages 6-9]

 Rules by Cynthia Lord

 A really wonderful story about a girl whose special needs brother and special needs friend help her to discover the courage to just be herself.
 Because the book is set in the present day and deals with topics that public school kids are familiar with such as fitting in, being embarrassed about people you love, and accepting special needs children, it’s very appealing and relatable.
 It’s a Newbery Medalist. [ages 8-12]